What our Four Seasons lesson plan includes

 FOUR SEASONS LESSON PLAN CONTENT PAGES

 When it is summer in one hemisphere, it is winter in the other.
-The different angles of the earth, because it is tilted, causes the changes in the season.
+The different angles of the Earth, because it is tilted, cause the changes in the seasons.
 In between the hottest and coolest months, when the weather begins getting gradually cooler, is fall or autumn.
 Between the coolest and hottest months, when the weather begins to warm up gradually, is spring.

 Spring, Summer, Fall, and Winter

 Students will discover that certain things happen during specific seasons.
 Where someone is in the world affects the changes they will see.
-The lesson provides the general changes and events for each season that people in the United States would experience.
+The lesson explains the general changes and events for each season that people in the United States experience.

 The spring season usually occurs from March through May.
 More specifically, the beginning of spring happens around March 21 each year.
 Trees, plants, and flowers begin to grow and blossom.
 Farmers begin to plant their crops during this time.
 As far as the weather goes, it is often rainy and windy, making it good weather to fly a kite!

-Summer beings approximately on June 21 every year.
+Summer begins on approximately June 21 every year.
 The temperatures rise and can get really hot in some areas.
 Humidity can also get fairly high.
 Crops and plants begin to grow taller.
 During these months, thunderstorms occur frequently.
 In general, schools close for the summer vacation.

 September, October, and November are the autumn months, and the season generally starts on September 21.
 The weather cools down a little, and farmers harvest their crops.
 The leaves of many trees turn from green to red, orange, and yellow before falling off.
 Animals start to store food for the winter.
 School starts up again around this time as well.